Mukar123/alx-low_level_programming/0x00-hello_world/README.md

-the scrip 3-name compiles a C file and creae an executable named cisfun the script 4-puts.c is a C code that prints a statement the script 5-printf.c is a C code that prints a statement
+the scrip 3-name compiles a C file and creae an executable named cisfun the script 4-puts.c is a C code that prints a statement the script 5-printf.c is a C code that prints a statement the script 6-size.c prints the size of data types on the computer its being run